-- a) A request for appeal must be submitted electronically as an attachment within five business days of when the Outcome Letter was sent.
+- a) A request for appeal must be submitted electronically as an attachment within 5 business days of when the Outcome Letter was sent.
 Requests for an appeal may not be submitted by anyone other than the Respondent (e.g., Advisors cannot submit a request for an appeal on the Respondent's behalf).
-Requests must be typed (double-spaced) and can be no longer than 10 pages, including attachments, or 2,500 words. - b) Requests for an appeal are reviewed by the Vice President for Enrollment and Student Success (designee) who will determine if the appeal was submitted within the permitted time and if it meets the grounds for an appeal.
-The original decision and sanction will stand if the appeal is not timely or does not meet the grounds for appeal, and would thus mean the initial decision is final. - c) If the request is timely AND meets the grounds, an Appeal Board will convene to review the appeal. - d) Appeal outcomes are determined based on a comprehensive review of the following: the Respondent's submitted application for appeal and a review of the original case along with the rationale of the original Student Conduct hearing.
-A simple majority will determine the Appeal Board's decision. - e) The Appeal Board may send the case back to the Student Conduct Office for a new hearing if it is determined that there was a procedural error or if significant new evidence was presented as part of the appeal. - f) The Appeal Board may uphold or amend the original decision. - g) The appeal decision will be communicated to all necessary parties via campus email.
+Appeals may be no longer than (2,500) words or (10) pages (including attachments).
+Appeals should be submitted in electronic form using ARIAL or TIMES NEW ROMAN, 12 point font, and double-spaced. - b) Requests for an appeal are reviewed by the Vice President for Enrollment and Student Success (designee) who will determine if the appeal was submitted within the permitted time and if it meets the grounds for an appeal.
+The original decision and sanction will stand if the appeal is not timely or does not meet the grounds for appeal, and would thus mean the initial decision is final. - c) If the request is timely AND meets the grounds, an Appeal Board will convene to review the appeal.

+- d) Appeal outcomes are determined based on a comprehensive review of the following: the Respondent's submitted application for appeal and a review of the original case along with the rationale of the original Student Conduct hearing.
+A consensus will determine the Appeal Board's decision. - e) The Appeal Board may send the case back to the Student Conduct Office for a new hearing if it is determined that there was a procedural error or if significant new evidence was presented as part of the appeal. - f) The Appeal Board may uphold or amend the original decision. - g) The appeal decision will be communicated to all necessary parties via campus email.
 This decision is final.